TheRealAlan/phaser-games/readme.md

 # Phaser Experiments & Tutorials

-This is acting like a jounal of my venture into building games.
+This is sort of a journal of my venture into building games.
 I'm using [phaser.js](http://phaser.io/) and using a [Middleman](https://middlemanapp.com/) build to run everything.
-I'm writing with CoffeeScript so sorry.
+I'm writing with CoffeeScript, so sorry.

 ## Setup